TryGhost/migrate/packages/mg-substack-csv/README.md

 # Migrate Substack Posts CSV Export

-Converts the Posts CSV (plus optional posts directory) and creates a zip file if your content and images, ready to import into Ghost.
+Converts the Substack Posts CSV (plus optional posts directory) and generates a `zip` file you can import into a Ghost installation.

 ## Install